fogWraith/VesperNet-Crossbridge/INSTALL.md

 ### With Modem Emulation

-This mode emulates a modem with AT commands for vintage computers that expect to dial in:
+This mode emulates a modem with AT commands for vintage hardware / emulated environments that expect to dial in:

 ```bash
 # Linux/macOS